(son of Thomas Prater (GENTLEMAN)/Margaret Quintyne)

 See Documents reporting Thomas' arrival in

-the US: click HERE
+information pages): click HERE

 Thomas Prater was born in Eaton Water, Wiltshire, England.
 When he was a young man, England was expanding its control and development of the Colonies in America.
 The King of England knew he could not hold control of his distant domain without the allegiance of his subjects that went there.
 So keeping with the feudal system, he offered property to those "born of gentry" that would go there to claim it.
 By doing this he knew that the younger children born to those who held power and/or property by the grace of the King in England would go to the Colonies to claim land for themselves.
 The younger children of "the gentry" of England generally had very little inheritance, due to the practice of giving the bulk of a father's property to the first born son in the family (along with any titles).
 Thus, the only way a younger son could gain title, position, or property was by marriage or by the grace of the King.
 This new offering of the King to give property to anyone born of gentry was well accepted by the young men of England who were looking to improve their chances for success and prosperity.